 “The manner in which wine is stored ultimately determines the success of wine preservation.
 When stored correctly, opened bottles of wine can last for three to four days,” says Tinashe Nyamudoka, owner of Kumusha Wines and co-founder of Somm on Call.
 “To slow the oxidation process, re-corking or re-sealing your wine immediately after each pour is important.”

-An opened bottle of wine should always be stored in an upright position because this helps reduce the surface area that is exposed to oxygen.
+An open bottle of wine should always be stored in an upright position because this helps to reduce the surface area that is exposed to oxygen.

 Wine preservation devices and gadgets